Intellivisionn/ElectricNose/README.md

 ---

-### 💃 DataReader
+### 💃 DataCollector

-Background process that reads sensor data every few seconds and archives it with timestamps.
+Process that reads sensor data every few seconds and archives it with timestamps.

 - Threaded reader/writer design
 - Customizable intervals